 - evidence of completed prescribed program of immunization for diphtheria, tetanus, poliomyelitis, measles, mumps and rubella

 - Proof of address

-For assistance in determining your home school, please contact our Planning Department or click here.
+For assistance in determining your home school, please contact our Planning Services Department or click here.

 The purpose of the program is to establish a strong foundation for learning in the early years, and to do so in a safe and caring play-based environment that promotes the physical, social, emotional and cognitive development of all children.
 (Full-Day Early Learning Kindergarten Program, Ministry of Education, 2010, p.1)